assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

     1b  BadTicket.
-        Set to 1 if Ticket was included in M1 but the ticket is not valid for some reason (bad format, experied, already used).
+        Set to 1 if Ticket was included in M1 but the ticket is not valid for some reason (bad format, expired, already used).

 If the NoSuchServer condition occurs, ServerEncKey MUST NOT be included in